cube-js/cube/docs/content/Auth/Auth0-Guide.md

   />
 </p>

-In the 'Create Application' popup, set the name of your application and select 'Single Page Web Applications'.
+In the popup, set the name of your application and select Single Page Web Applications.

 <p
   style="text-align: center"